tobiazen/cloudsnake/README.md

 3. **Scoring**:
    - +1 point for each move
    - +100 points for collecting a regular brick
+   - +250 points for killing another player (headshot with bullet or bomb)
 4. **Shooting System**:
    - **Bullet Bricks**: Light blue squares that spawn randomly (5% chance)
    - **Collecting Bullet Bricks**: Gives you 1 bullet (doesn't grow your snake or award points)